riguyer/Seurocity/README.md

 Seurat (https://satijalab.org/seurat/) is a powerful and widely-used R-based backaged for processing, analyzing, and visualizing scRNA seq data.
 In principle, interoperability exists between Seurat and Loom files.
 Seurocity also has powerful tools for integrating multiple datasets (https://satijalab.org/seurat/v3.0/integration.html).
 Further, there is an R-based Seurat wrapper for RNA velocity estimation using Velocyto outpute (https://htmlpreview.github.io/?https://github.com/satijalab/seurat.wrappers/blob/master/docs/velocity.html).

-It is my opinion that Python-based scVelo is more efficient and user-friendly for velocity analysis, while I prefer Seurat's integration tools. **Seurocity** was created to permit easy initial processing, filtering, analysis, clustering, etc in Seurocty, followed by porting of dimensionality reductions and clustering to scVelo for velocity analysis.
+It is my opinion that Python-based scVelo is more efficient and user-friendly for velocity analysis, while I prefer Seurat's integration tools. **Seurocity** was created to permit easy initial processing, filtering, analysis, clustering, etc in Seurat, followed by porting of retained cells, dimensionality reductions, and clustering to scVelo for velocity analysis.

 ### Usage information
     Distributed under MIT license without warranty